Diversification quotients: Quantifying diversification via risk measures: A new index: the diversification quotient

 \begin{theorem} For given $\mathbf X \in \X^n$ and $\alpha\in I$, if $\rho$ is left continuous and non-flat from the left at $(\alpha, \sum_{i=1}^n X_i)$, the following hold. \begin{enumerate}[(i)] \item Suppose that $\rho_0 \le \esssup $.
 If for $\rho_\alpha$ there is no insolvency risk with pooled individual capital, then ${\rm DQ}^{\rho}_\alpha(\mathbf X)=0$.
-The converse holds true if $\rho_0=\esssup$. \item Diversification benefit exists if and only if ${\rm DQ}^{\rho}_\alpha(\mathbf X)<1$. \item If $\rho_\alpha$ satisfies $\mathrm{[PH]}$ and $\mathbf X$ relies on a single asset, then ${\rm DQ}^{\rho}_\alpha(\mathbf X)=1$. \item If $\rho_\alpha$ is comonotonic-additive and $\mathbf X$ is comonotonic, then ${\rm DQ}^{\rho}_\alpha(\mathbf X)=1$. \end{enumerate} \end{theorem}
+The converse holds true if $\rho_0=\esssup$. \item Diversification benefit exists if and only if ${\rm DQ}^{\rho}_\alpha(\mathbf X)<1$. \item If $\rho_\alpha$ satisfies $\mathrm{[PH]}_1$ and $\mathbf X$ relies on a single asset, then ${\rm DQ}^{\rho}_\alpha(\mathbf X)=1$. \item If $\rho_\alpha$ is comonotonic-additive and $\mathbf X$ is comonotonic, then ${\rm DQ}^{\rho}_\alpha(\mathbf X)=1$. \end{enumerate} \end{theorem}

 In (i), we see that if there is no insolvency risk with pooled individual capital, then $\mathrm{DQ}^\rho_\alpha(\mathbf X)=0$.
-In typical models, such as some elliptical models in Section \ref{sec:normal-t}, $ \sum_{i=1}^n X_i$ is unbounded from above unless it is a constant.
-Hence, for such models and $\rho$ satisfying $\rho_0 = \esssup $, $\mathrm{DQ}^\rho_\alpha(\mathbf X)=0$ if and only if $\sum_{i=1}^n X_i$ is a constant, thus full hedging is achieved.
+In typical models, such as many elliptical models in Section \ref{sec:ellip}, $ \sum_{i=1}^n X_i$ is unbounded from above unless it is a constant.
+Hence, for such models and $\rho$ satisfying $\rho_0 = \esssup $, $\mathrm{DQ}^\rho_\alpha(\mathbf X)=0$ if and only if $\sum_{i=1}^n X_i$ is a constant, thus a full hedging is achieved.
 This is also consistent with our intuition of full hedging as the strongest form of diversification.
+The dependence structure corresponding to a full hedging is called a joint mix; see \cite{PW15} and Appendix \ref{app:extremal}.

 \begin{remark} We require $\rho$ to be left continuous and non-flat from the left to make the inequality in (ii) holds strictly.
 This requirement excludes, in particular, trivial cases like $\mathbf X=\mathbf c\in \R^n$ which gives $\mathrm{DQ}^\VaR_\alpha(\mathbf X)=0$ by definition.
 In case the conditions fail to hold, ${\rm DQ}^{\rho}_\alpha(\mathbf X)<1$ may not guarantee $ \rho_\alpha \left(\sum_{i=1}^n X_i\right) < \sum_{i=1}^n \rho_\alpha(X_i)$, but it implies the non-strict inequality $ \rho_\alpha \left(\sum_{i=1}^n X_i\right) \le \sum_{i=1}^n \rho_\alpha(X_i)$, and thus the portfolio risk is not worse than the sum of the individual risks. \end{remark}